TaifBash/control-panel-page/README.md

 # control-panel-page
+IoT, Data Science tasks

-Building a control panel page and reading data from page
+Building a control page for the robot's directions and recording the data in a database from the control page

+* linked the control page and transferred the data to the database by Taif Basheikh.
+* The page was designed by WedadAlqithm.